Cathal Kelly: It’s a shame Canada lost women's hockey final, but there is no shame in it

 "Take your time," the flack said consolingly.
 "You don't have to say what you don't want to."

-Then, in a child's voice, "There's a couple of different injuries ….
-It was hard not be there for the girls all year, and then come down to the wire like this and not walk away with the gold medal."
+Then, in a child's voice, "There's a couple of different injuries. … It was hard not be there for the girls all year, and then come down to the wire like this and not walk away with the gold medal."

-In a professional context, you'd keep pressing in.
+In a professional context, you'd keep pressing.
 Injuries?
 What?
 Tell us about that.
 That's what people usually want to know after the hockey game – the what happened and why.
 Or better yet, who's to blame?
 Who's angry?
 Who said what about whom?

 But in this context, with so much wretched sadness coming over the barrier at you, it seemed pornographic.
 Everyone stopped.
 Szabados stood there for a moment, pawing at her face, not sure what to do.
 Then someone gave her permission to leave and she wandered away.

-Meghan Agosta was one of the last Canadians out.
-She still had that same hard look she'd had during the ceremony, like she'd shut herself off to this experience the instant it soured.
+Agosta was one of the last Canadians out.
+She still had that same hard look she'd had during the ceremony, as if she'd shut herself off to this experience the instant it soured.

 As she talked, the first of the Americans, coach Robb Stauber, entered.
 They handed him a microphone.
 He started speaking and Agosta stopped.
 He was saying the things winners say, things about "process" and "believing in ourselves."
 He sounded as if he was reading from a self-help manual.